galaxyproject/training-material/topics/genome-annotation/tutorials/getting-started-with-apollo/tutorial.md

 ### 2. GFF3

 The eukaryotic gene model captures a lot of information about the biological process behind producing proteins from DNA, such as mRNAs, transcription, and alternative splicing.
 GFF3 files thus have to encode these complex, hierarchical, parent-child relationships.
 Characteristics of GFF3 files, such as the tab separated, key-value pairs, allow simplicity and ease of use.
+The top image is the text contained in a GFF3 file, and the bottom image is a visual representation of that text.

 ![](../../images/getting-started-with-apollo-screenshots/7_gff3.png)